What is Pull Planning in Construction? A Complete Overview

 Conclusion

-Pull planning, a crucial part of lean construction's Last Planner System (LPS), emphasizes team members' collaboration to plan projects efficiently.
+Pull planning, a key part of lean construction's Last Planner System (LPS), focuses on team collaboration to efficiently plan projects.

 FAQs